 But these people lead, systematic, fulfilling lives, they are satisfied with their lot in ways that city dwellers always find themselves wanting.

-The people of the village, especially Akkayya, are self-sufficient and creative in their dealing of problems they encounter.
-They even find a way to trick the British invaders away from their land even if temporary by placing neem leaves all around to create the illusion of a smallpox infested village.
+The people of the village, especially Akkayya, are self-sufficient and creative in their dealing with problems they encounter.
+They even find a way to trick the British invaders away from their land even if temporarily by placing neem leaves all around to create the illusion of a smallpox-infested village.

 But their resilience shines through mainly towards the end of the novel, the brewing rebellion against their white invaders is a promise of the fight that is to come.